microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/python.md

 ### Black

 [`Black`](https://github.com/psf/black) is an unapologetic code formatting tool.
-It removes all need from `pycodestyle` nagging about formatting so the team can focus on content vs style.
+It removes all need from `pycodestyle` nagging about formatting, so the team can focus on content vs style.
 It's not possible to configure black for your own style needs.

 ```bash
 pip install black